 Do wetting agents retain water or help it penetrate into the soil profile?

 The first wetting agents were used to help water move into the soil profile by reducing surface water repellency and hydrophobicity.
-Many were excellent at doing this but were also likely to cause turf damage if not watered in immediately.
+Many were excellent at doing this but caused turf damage if not watered in immediately.

-Over time the chemistry has improved so that now soil wetting agents help water move evenly through the soil profile but also have plant health benefits.
-That’s a key difference with Hydroforce Ultra.
+Over time, soil-wetting agent chemistry has improved so that soil-wetting agents not only help water move evenly through the soil profile but have plant health benefits.

 The soil chemistry of any wetting agent will influence how it performs.
-For example, in a US study of 15 wetting agents a modified polysiloxane gave the lowest surface tension.
-This reduces water surface tension to a third of tap water!
-Examples of this include Consume® and Scrubwet®.
+For example, in a US study of 15 wetting agents, a modified polysiloxane gave the lowest surface tension, and reduces the water surface tension to a third of tap water!
+Examples of this include Consume® and Scrubwet penetrant®.

-Our current wetting agent trial is now starting to give some pretty interesting results with most products retaining moisture in the soil profile compared to an untreated control.
+Our 2023/2024 wetting agent trial is giving some interesting results.
+Most products retain moisture in the soil profile compared to the untreated control.

 Does soil wetting agent need watering in?